CrayLabs/SmartSim/doc/experiment.rst

 for online training, low-latency inference, cross-application data exchange, online interactive visualization, online data analysis, computational steering, and more.
-The ``Orchestrator`` can be thought of as a general feature store capable of storing numerical data, ML models, and scripts and capable of performing inference and script evaluation on feature store data.
+The ``Orchestrator`` can be thought of as a general feature store capable of storing numerical data, ML models, and scripts.
+The orchestrator is capable of performing inference and script evaluation on feature store data.
 Any SmartSim ``Model`` or ``Ensemble`` model can connect to the ``Orchestrator`` via the :ref:`SmartRedis<SmartRedis Client Library Hook>` client library to transmit data, execute ML models, and execute scripts.

 **SmartSim offers two types Orchestrator deployments:**

-* :ref:`Clustered Orchestrator <Clustered Orchestrator>`
+* :ref:`Standard Orchestrator <Standard Orchestrator>`
 * :ref:`Colocated Orchestrator <Colocated Orchestrator>`

-Clustered Orchestrator
+Standard Orchestrator
 ^^^^^^^^^^^^^^^^^^^^^^
-The orchestrator can be composed of one or more in-memory database shards that are spread across one or more compute nodes.
+The standard orchestrator can be deployed on a single compute node or can be sharded (distributed) over multiple nodes.
 The multiple compute hosts memory can be used together to store data.
 Users do not need to know how the data is stored in a clustered configuration and can address the cluster with a SmartRedis client like a single block of memory using simple put/get semantics in SmartRedis.
 The database shards communicate with each other via TCP/IP in the driver script and application.
-SmartRedis will ensure that data is evenly distributed among all nodes in the cluster.

 Clustered Deployment Diagram
 """"""""""""""""""""""""""""